List of Agents of S.H.I.E.L.D. characters: Werner Reinhardt / Daniel Whitehall

 Werner Reinhardt (portrayed by Reed Diamond), a high ranking Nazi officer and an elite member of Hydra in 1945, was experimenting on the Diviner when his base was taken by the SSR and he was imprisoned for life.
 Released by Alexander Pierce in 1988, Reinhardt discovered that a woman unaffected by the Diviner, Jiaying, had apparently not aged in four decades.
 Dissecting her, Reinhardt discovered the secret to her youthfulness and used it to de-age himself.
 Taking the name Daniel Whitehall, he became the North American leader of Hydra following Pierce's death.
 While serving as leader, he helped General Hale train Hydra's next leader and fought Coulson's S.H.I.E.L.D. team while maintaining his interest in the Diviner and other alien matters.
 He is killed by Coulson while trying to unlock the Diviner.

-At the San Diego Comic Con in July 2014, Diamond was announced as portraying Daniel Whitehall, also known as the Kraken in the comics, where he was introduced by Jonathan Hickman for Secret Warriors #7.
+At San Diego Comic-Con in July 2014, Diamond was announced as portraying Daniel Whitehall, also known as the Kraken in the comics, where he was introduced by Jonathan Hickman for Secret Warriors #7.
 Diamond previously worked with the creators on Dollhouse and Much Ado About Nothing, and though they had wanted him for parts throughout the first season, he had been unavailable due to commitments to another series.
 Diamond accepted the role of Whitehall with just 24 hours to prepare, during which he formed the character's German accent to use for flashback sequences.
 In developing the character, Diamond watched Nazi documentaries, and re-watched Marvel's films, looking at the characters of Loki and Red Skull in particular.
 From the former, Diamond was inspired by his The Avengers quote, "I am burdened with glorious purpose", as he had never played a super villain, "someone who really believed that they were the best person to rule the universe, or at least the Earth."
 For Hugo Weaving's portrayal of the Red Skull, Diamond looked at his anger and voice to see "how [Whitehall] would fit in within that spectrum", and settled on "this is TV.
-I’m the smiling, calm, villain."
+I'm the smiling, calm, villain."
 Diamond also sought advice from Malcolm McDowell, who told him to "Always smile and let the lines do the work."
 The character is often seen cleaning his glasses, an "identifying quality" devised by Jed Whedon.